This article has been updated with current information as of Dec. 9, 2021 at 8:05.

 With Austria back under lockdown since Monday, Nov.
 22, travelers coming from outside the country might be wondering whether they have to cancel their holiday travel plans.
 That depends which country travelers are coming from, their travel dates and their reasons for travel.

-For now, the full lockdown is set to end on Dec.
-11, though the Austrian government will reassess the national COVID incidence on that day to decide whether it will be extended.
+For now, the full lockdown is set to end at midnight on Dec.
+11, though stricter measures will remain in place in some federal states.
 A lockdown for the unvaccinated is planned to continue afterward.